gturpin-dev/PostTypeHandler/README.md

 ```

 ### Make a column sortable
 To make a column sortable you can do the following
 Note that you must make the column slug in key and value of the array
+The value must be the name of the meta key

 ```php
 $post_type_handler = new PostType( 'Books' );